-The Company's research and development ("R&D") expenses were primarily associated with the Company's Aversion® Technology.
+The Company's research and development ("R&D") expenses were primarily associated with its Aversion® Technology.
 R&D expenses include internal R&D activities and external contract research organizations ("CROs").
-Internal R&D expenses include facility overhead, maintenance, repair and depreciation, laboratory supplies, pre-clinical laboratory experiments, equipment maintenance, repair and depreciation, salaries, benefits, incentive compensation and other administrative expenses.
+Internal R&D expenses include facility overhead, maintenance, repair and depreciation, laboratory supplies, pre-clinical laboratory experiments, equipment maintenance, repairs and depreciation, salaries, benefits, incentive compensation and other administrative expenses.
 CRO expenses include preclinical laboratory experiments, clinical trials, clinical trial and regulatory consulting, regulatory counsel and patent counsel.
 R&D expenses are charged to operations as incurred.
 The Company reviews and accrues clinical trial expenses based on work performed and relies on an estimate of the costs applicable to the stage of completion of a clinical trial.
 Accrued clinical costs are subject to revisions as such trials progress to completion.
 Revisions are charged to expense in the period in which the facts that give rise to the revision become known.
-The Company had binding research and development commitments aggregating \$485,000 at June 30, 2006 with a third party relating to its lead product candidate utilizing its Aversion® Technology.
+The Company has binding research and development commitments with a CRO, of which \$115,000 has yet to be incurred and recorded, at September 30, 2006.
 This amount is expected to be spent by December 2006.
 The Company had no binding research and development commitments with third parties at December 31, 2005.